cdlhub/Deployment/README.md

 ## Base case Oasis platform

-This guide will describe a base case deployment of the Oais platform, which is the minimal set of docker containers required to run the example Oasis windstorm model [PiWind](https://github.com/OasisLMF/OasisPiWind).
+This guide will describe a base case deployment of the Oais platform, which is the minimal set required to run the example Oasis windstorm model [PiWind](https://github.com/OasisLMF/OasisPiWind).
 The physical set up of the environment is shown in the following figure:

 ![alt text](https://github.com/OasisLMF/deployment/raw/assets/fig_oasis_environment.png )